ghostdogpr/caliban/vuepress/docs/docs/gateway.md

   (GatewayMetrics.wrapper |+| GatewayTracing.wrapper)
 ```

-The tracing wrapper creates spans for gateway requests and remote calls. `QuickAdapter` propagates incoming trace headers automatically.
+The tracing wrapper creates spans for gateway requests and remote calls. `QuickAdapter` propagates incoming trace headers.

 ## Subscriptions

-The gateway supports subscriptions from local Caliban schemas and remote GraphQL services, including fields fetched from other subgraphs.
+The gateway supports subscriptions from local Caliban schemas and remote GraphQL services.
+A subscription can include fields fetched from other subgraphs.
 Each subscription root field must have one owner.
 Events arrive in source order.

 ### Transports

 Use the existing Quick or Tapir adapters.
-Clients can use `graphql-transport-ws`, legacy WebSocket, or SSE with `Accept: text/event-stream` (POST recommended).
+Clients can use `graphql-transport-ws`, legacy WebSocket, or SSE with `Accept: text/event-stream`.
+Use POST for SSE.
 JSON and multipart HTTP responses cannot carry subscriptions.

-Remote subgraphs default to `graphql-transport-ws`, using the configured HTTP endpoint with `ws` or `wss`.
-Set `RemoteSubscriptionConfig.endpoint` for a different subscription URL, or choose SSE:
+Remote subgraphs use `graphql-transport-ws` by default.
+They use the configured HTTP endpoint with the `ws` or `wss` scheme.
+Set `RemoteSubscriptionConfig.endpoint` to use a different subscription URL.
+To use SSE, configure the transport:

 ```scala
 import caliban.gateway.{ RemoteGraphQLConfig, RemoteSubscriptionConfig }